renmission/Shutterfly/README.md

 # Shutterfly

-Shutterfly is a full-stack web application built with the MERN stack that allows users to upload, view, and manage images using AWS S3 for storage.
+Shutterfly is a full-stack web application built with the MERN stack that allows users to upload, view, and manage images using AWS S3 for storage and Firebase;

 ## Table of Contents